svdtharindi/svdtharindi/README.md

 ###

-<p align="left">My name is Dilasha and I'm a Software engineering and computer science graduate from University of Bedfordshire.</p>
+<p align="left">My name is Dilasha and I'm a Software engineering and computer science undergraduate from University of Bedfordshire.</p>

 ###